 I’ve been staring at Doom 3’s renderer since I was a teenager.
 Twenty years later, I finally replaced it.

-I first played Doom 3 on an AMD Duron 700 MHz with 768 MB of RAM and a Radeon 9250 — hardware I still have in the closet.
-It wasn’t smooth.
-Didn’t matter.
-The per-pixel lighting, the dynamic shadows, the way a single flashlight beam could make a hallway feel like a place — that was enough to rewire what I wanted to do with my life.
+I first played Doom 3 on an AMD Duron 700 MHz with a Radeon 9250 — hardware I still have in the closet.
+The per-pixel lighting, the dynamic shadows, the way a single flashlight beam could make a hallway feel like a place — that rewired what I wanted to do with my life.
+By 2008 I was building primitive engines around the Doom 3 SDK.
+A year later I hacked together a spherical path tracer following smallpt and tokaspt.
+The code was ugly.
+It rendered something.
+That was enough.

 The approach: intercept the geometry and lights dhewm3 submits each frame, upload everything to CUDA, build a BVH, path trace the scene, and blit the result back through OpenGL.
 No engine rewrite.
 No new asset pipeline.
 Just a renderer_cuda/ directory sitting next to the existing renderer/ and a CMake flag to enable it.